AppliedBioinformatics/uwa_darwins_daisy/docs.md

 ![Co-ordinate location of samples.](plots/sgsgeneloss/galapagos_map_with_samples.png)

+### Optimisation of UMAP parameters (13/08/2025).
+After speaking with Teng, he mentioned that I may be able to add some optimisation for the UMAP of the samples by adjusting the number of principal components and n_neighbours.

 ## Functional annotation (09/07/2025) - (11/07/2025).
 In order to provide a more informative analysis of which genes are retained/lost in each sample.
 I need to add additional annotation to the maker-generated gff3 annotation file used to run SGSGeneloss.
 In order to provide